sevval-k/climate-vegetation-analysis-/README.md

-# climate-vegetation-analysis-
+# Climate and Vegetation Analysis (Turkey, 2016–2020)
 Integrating remote sensing and machine learning to analyze the impact of climate change on vegetation health in Turkiye.
 (2016–2020)

-# Climate and Vegetation Analysis (Turkey, 2016–2020)

 ## Project Overview
 This project aims to analyze the impacts of climate change on vegetation health in Turkey during 2016–2020.
 It combines NDVI (Normalized Difference Vegetation Index) data from Sentinel-2 with key climate and environmental parameters, including temperature, precipitation, soil moisture, and Sentinel-1 radar backscatter, to study temporal and spatial changes in vegetation health.